binick/binick.github.io/content/about-me.it.md

 ---
-title: About me
+title: Chi sono
 layout: about
-summary: About me
+summary: Chi sono
 ---

 From the first basics in Pascal through Qt and QML, C# and SQL.